Alex Salmond remembered as ‘outstanding’ politician and ‘dear friend’ at funeral

 “He was the life and soul of the party and played a leading role in his family, and the privacy of the funeral is to give them space to grieve and say farewell to a husband, a brother and an uncle whom they loved dearly.”

-After the funeral, piper Fergus Mutch, who previously worked for Mr Salmond, led a procession to the cemetery at Strichen for a private service.
+After the funeral, piper Fergus Mutch, who previously worked for Mr Salmond, led a procession behind the Saltire-draped coffin to the cemetery at Strichen for a private service.

 A public memorial service to remember the former first minister will be held at a later date.

-First Minster John Swinney will lead tributes to Mr Salmond at a motion of condolence in Holyrood on Wednesday.
+First Minster John Swinney will lead tributes to him at a motion of condolence in Holyrood on Wednesday.

 The Scottish Cabinet, which met on Tuesday morning, “reflected on (his) sudden death”.